Sounders get late score from Fredy Montero, but FC Dallas scores even later to force tie

 Lodeiro hasn’t played since May due to a knee injury that he entered the season managing.
 Lodeiro played 24 minutes off the bench in a 3-0 win against the Los Angeles Galaxy on May 2.
 He underwent arthroscopic surgery later that month to relieve inflammation in the knee.

-Cristian Roldan, who was appointed captain in place of Lodeiro, returned to the starting lineup for the first time since July 4.
+Roldan, who was appointed captain in place of Lodeiro, returned to the starting lineup for the first time since July 4.
 Roldan was called up by the U.S. men’s national team and helped the country win the CONCACAF Gold Cup Final on Sunday in Las Vegas.

+The Sounders (9-3-6) are tied with Sporting Kansas City with 33 points to lead MLS Western Conference standings.
+But SKC defeated the Sounders 3-1 at Lumen Field in July.

+“There were plenty of positives for the game, but it feels like a loss,” Schmetzer said.

 Seeing stars